-Currently the Metallic Cream is available in 4 colors in pints (16 oz jars) and sample jars (4 oz):
+Currently the Metallic Cream is available in 4 colors in 4 oz sample jars:

 In this tutorial we'll show you how to apply Metallic Cream to your project to add a beautiful shine on accent areas, or over your entire piece.
 If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 Prepare your surface, paint, and distress your piece as desired by following our previous tutorials available here.

 Hint: if you would like to achieve opaque metallic coverage we recommend starting with a base coat of paint in a similar color to the metallic cream you’ve chosen as this will allow you to get full coverage with less coats.
 Here are our suggestions:

 Make sure any paint on your surface has been allowed to dry for at least 12 hours.
 Overnight is best.